hummingbot/hbui/README.md

-## HBUI Boilerplate for Gatsby Projects
+## HBUI - The Hummingbot Design System

 This repository holds the source code and documentation of the [HBUI Hummingbot Design System](https://hbui.netlify.app/)